razzlestorm/beautiful-jekyll/aboutme.md

 ## My Goal

-I'm currently working on making a better version of myself (just like Frankenstein, what could go wrong?), that can do all my work for me while I lounge about in the sun.
+I'm currently working on making a better version of myself (just like Frankenstein, what could go wrong?) that can do all my work for me while I lounge about in the sun.
 But NLP is complicated, so instead of lounging, I usually end up doing more research.